 In accepting the new site, the Board of Trustees reconfirmed their commitment to enhancement of contemporary community life and resolved to design a facility that met public needs, and that could be adapted for use by additional groups and for more active programs.

 Before moving forward with facility construction, the Board opted to start rebuilding staff capacity and programs, hiring a new Executive Director and the county's only professionally trained Collections Manager, and launching its new Education program.
-To emphasize the community-supported nature of the organization, and the breadth of its services, the board adopted the name "Coos Historical & Maritime Center" for the new building.
+To emphasize the community-supported nature of the organization, and the breadth of its services, the board adopted the name "Coos History Museum & Maritime Collection" for the new building.
 Visioning, design, and fundraising began in 2005, and the capital campaign began in earnest the following year.